-Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., have assigned ratings of "Aa2" (with stable outlook) and "AA" (with stable outlook), respectively, to the Series 2016 Bonds.
+Moody's Investors Service, Inc. and S&P Global Ratings, have assigned ratings of "Aa2" and "AA", respectively, to the Bonds.
 The ratings reflect only the respective views of such organizations, and the Metropolitan Government makes no representation as to the appropriateness of the ratings.
-Any explanation of the significance of the ratings may be obtained only from the respective rating agency furnishing the same at the following addresses: Moody's Investors Services, Inc., 7 World Trade Center at 250 Greenwich Street, New York, NY 10007; Standard & Poor's Ratings Group, 55 Water Street, New York, New York 10041.
+Any explanation of the significance of the ratings may be obtained only from the respective rating agency furnishing the same at the following addresses: Moody's Investors Services, Inc., 7 World Trade Center at 250 Greenwich Street, New York, NY 10007; S&P Global Ratings, 55 Water Street, New York, New York 10041.
 The Metropolitan Government furnished to each rating agency certain information and materials, some of which may not have been included in this Official Statement, relating to the Metropolitan Government and its outstanding debt.
 Generally, rating agencies base their ratings upon such information and materials and upon investigations, studies and assumptions by the ratings agencies.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies, if in the judgment of any or all companies, circumstances so warrant.
-Any such downward revision or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the Series 2016 Bonds.
+Any such downward revision or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the Bonds.